An Easy Way to Save Money: Shop at Costco

 Sometimes Things at Costco Come and Go

-Just to say a bit more about a couple of things that have come and gone: One of my favorites that they took away without warning was the organic oatmeal…they have plenty of genetically modified Quaker oats though.
+Just to say a bit more about a couple of things that have come and gone: One of my favorites they took away without warning was the organic oatmeal…they have plenty of genetically modified Quaker oats, though.

 They also tend to have “road shows.”
 These are also temporary items brought in by Costco or 3rd party vendors that are only there for a few days, and then they are gone.
 It’s anyone’s guess whether they will ever be back again.

-Things like suits, high-end purses, coats, bedding, jewelry, folding ladders, and a variety of food items are only there temporarily.
-They do have some “regular” road shows too, such as their seafood roadshow, which seems to turn up at our local store approximately once a month with items they don’t regularly sell.
-Also in this category to some extent are things like blenders (Vitamix and Blendtec brands) that tend to be consistently sold in the stores, but seem to run out regularly and then are restocked after a company demonstrator comes in for a few days.
+Things like suits, high-end purses, coats, bedding, jewelry, folding ladders, Vitamix blenders, high-end pots, and a variety of food items are only there temporarily.
+They also have some “regular” road shows, such as their seafood roadshow, which seems to turn up at our local store approximately once a month with items they don’t regularly sell.
+Also in this category to some extent, are things like blenders (Vitamix and Blendtec brands) that tend to be consistently sold in the stores, but seem to run out regularly and then are restocked after a company demonstrator comes in for a few days.